%20(1).png)

 Although pre-launch, the project achieved:

-• Strong stakeholder alignment for MVP
+• Drove strong stakeholder alignment around the MVP direction

 Publix (Grocery eCommerce)